dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/wasm.md

 The Wasm Binding allows you to invoke a program compiled to Wasm by passing commandline args or environment variables to it, similar to how you would with a normal subprocess.
-For example, you can satisfy an invocation using Python even though Dapr is written in go and running on a platform that doesn't have Python installed!
+For example, you can satisfy an invocation using Python, even though Dapr is written in go and running on a platform that doesn't have Python installed!